awsm-research/patchwork-mining-tool-suite/README.md

 ### 2.1.
 Get provided dataset

 The compressed complete datasets and the plain JSON data can be downloaded [here](https://figshare.com/s/457abb97f75656229829).
-Decompress the downloaded file in root folder of the project to use in the following step.
+Decompress the downloaded file in root folder of the project to use in the following steps.

 ### 2.2.
 Use provided dataset